Terms & Conditions.

 I promise I don't usually talk like this, but these terms remove any doubt about how I work, and what I need from you.

-Having only recently started freelancing, I'm not VAT registered.
-As such, unless stated, all costs or quotes will not be subject to VAT charges.
+I'm VAT registered, so unless stated, all costs or quotes will be subject to VAT charges.
 The company VAT number is: 379 509 841.

 Supplied content and assets